kubeflow/website/content/en/docs/ibm/using-icr.md

 You will need an IBM Cloud IAM API Key to work with ICR if you:
 1. Have no access to the default image pull secret `all-icr-io` from the `default` namespace.
-1. Need to access container images in other IBM Cloud accounts.
+2. Need to access container images in other IBM Cloud accounts.
-1. Need customized IAM policy by using a separate IAM sevice ID.
+3. Need customized IAM policy by using a separate IAM sevice ID.

 If you don't have an IBM Cloud IAM API Key, follow the official guide [Create an API Key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key).

-Once you get your IBM Cloud IAM API Key, run following command:
+Once you get your IBM Cloud IAM API Key, run the following command:

 ```
 kubectl -n <my_namespace> create secret docker-registry <secret_name> \